bbc/childrens-games-starter-pack/docs/gmi.md

 app environment and any mock gmi to be injected in tests or development environments if necessary.

-Only one instance of the GMI should be created - if multiple instances are created then a warning will be written to the console which will fail game certification.
+_Note: Only one instance of the GMI should be created - if multiple instances are created then a warning will be written to the console which will fail game certification._

 ### Echo Dependency